polterguy/phosphorusfive-dox/chapter-8.md

 The last joke, is not funny in fact, unless you've done quite a lot of Hyperlambda development.
 However, if you know Hyperlambda's ins and out, you are probably laughing now ... ;)

-Now, when you have read the entire bok, you might even laugh of the following; Hyperlambda forgives you from you wanting me to apologize to you, for messing with your brain.
+When you have read this entire bok, and create some rich app in Hyperlambda, you might even laugh of the following; *"Hyperlambda forgives you from you wanting me to apologize to you, for messing with your brain*".
 But that requires a *"Shaolin Ninja Kung-Fu Master degree"* in Hyperlambda to find funny ... :D

+However, facts are, after a couple of months of Hyperlambda development, everything tends to become funny ... ;)